About us

 Copleston Centre

 The Copleston Centre was established in 1978 as a multi-purpose community centre, as part of the Church's commitment to work with and serve the local community in Peckham.
-The church building was substantially redeveloped to create spaces for group activities of different scales.
-Originally focussing on youth work, the Centre's remit has continually adapted to changing local needs.
-Currently home to a range of services, activities and events, particularly for older people, young people and families, people with mental health concerns, and refugees and asylum seekers, it is also a much-valued community space.
+The church building was substantially redeveloped to create community spaces for group activities of different scales.
+Originally focusing on youth work, the centre's remit has continually adapted to changing local needs.
+Currently home to a range of services, activities and events, particularly for older people, children and families, people with mental health concerns, and refugees and asylum seekers, it is a much-loved and valued community space.

-We have affordable spaces for hire for the local community and our staff and volunteers reflect the diversity of Peckham.
+We have affordable spaces for hire for the local community and our staff, volunteers and trustees reflect the diversity of Peckham.

 Charity number: 1116694.